 - 3 eggs

-- 2 tsp cinnamon, plus 1 additional tsp for sprinkling
+- 2 teaspoon cinnamon - plus 1 additional teaspoon for sprinkling

 - Slice the bread into 1" strips and arrange on a wire rack for 1 to 2 hours.
 (I let my bread get stale before soaking it).